Skip to main content

 In some cases, Fortify may charge a flat application fee when you apply.
 This fee will allows you to explore your options without any financial commitment.

-When you apply for a loan through Fortify, the total amount you borrow will include both the requested loan amount and any origination fee.
+When you apply for a loan on Fortify, the total amount you borrow will include both the requested loan amount and any origination fee.
 For instance, if you apply for a $10,000 loan, your total borrowing amount could be $10,500.

 If your origination fee is included in the loan amount, the fee will be factored into the Annual Percentage Rate (APR), spreading its cost across the term of your loan.